 No charges for submission or processing (APCs) apply when submitting articles to be considered for publication.

-All submissions and proposals should be addressed to the Editor, Susan Fischer, using the following email address: journal at literarylondon dot org
+All submissions and proposals should be addressed to the Editor, Nick Bentley, using the following email address: journal at literarylondon dot org

 Style, Format, and Punctuation

 Submissions should normally be between 5000 and 8000 words in length.
 Essays should be sent as an attachment in a commonly available editable format such as RTF or Microsoft Word.
 PDF submissions are not accepted.
 Please format your script in accordance with the following guidelines: